-Many artists express ideas about developing creativity and innovation that can be helpful to other creative people.
+Many artists express ideas about developing creativity that can be helpful to other creative people.
 Here are a few examples.

 From LOVE IS IN THE AEROSOL, Text by Denise Kitt, SOMA magazine.